-- d) Require parking structures above grade level to be screened from public streets with active uses and/or architectural treatments that make the parking levels indistinguishable from the rest of the building facade.
-Supports Objective M5 - III e) Where parking structures have exhaust vents, such vents shall be directed away from any public street frontage and located to minimize impacts on residential uses.
-Supports Objective M5 - f) Parking structures shall: - i.
+- LU d) Require parking structures above grade level to be screened from public streets with active uses and/or architectural treatments that make the parking levels indistinguishable from the rest of the building facade.
+Supports Objective M5 - [U] e) Where parking structures have exhaust vents, such vents shall be directed away from any public street frontage and located to minimize impacts on residential uses.
+Supports Objective M5

+LU f) Parking structures shall:

+- i.
 Minimize the impact of access points on the pedestrian streetscape by keeping access widths to a minimum (consolidating with adjacent access points where possible) and using architectural or landscape treatments to minimize the visual impact of building openings and ramps, especially when viewed from public spaces. - ii.
 Integrate services and utilities entirely within the building.
-Supports Objective M5 g) Promote the location and organization of vehicle parking, vehicular access, service areas and utilities to minimize their impact on the public realm.
-Supports Objective M1, M4, M5
+Supports Objective M5